-During Autumn, the land is in dynamic flux: whole mountainsides turn a shade of red as berries ripen, local farmers gather their sheep from the mountains, weather systems can be wet and wild, rainbows abound and the first snow may even hit the mountain tops.
+During Autumn, the land is in dynamic flux: whole mountainsides turn a shade of red as berries ripen, local farmers gather their sheep from the mountains.
+Weather systems can be wet and wild so rainbows abound and the first snow may even hit the mountain tops.

-Walking and camping:during the first 5 days of the trip, we’ll stretch our bodies and pace our minds against the northern mountains of the West Fjords.
+During the first 5 days of the trip, we’ll stretch our bodies and set our minds to exploring the northern mountains of the West Fjords.
 We’ll be carrying our own equipment and food which will make us self-sufficient and allow us to reach some very remote spots that very few people ever get to explore.
-The routes we walk were once used by sheep herders and people walking between settlements before the invention of roads.
-We’ll climb up and down 600-700 metre mountains, trace the coastline, visit remote villages and once or twice take to the water to cross a fjord (courtesy of local rescue service!).
+The routes we walk were once used by sheep herders and people walking between settlements before the introduction of roads to the region.
+We’ll climb up and down 600-700 metre mountains, trace the coastline, visit remote villages and once or twice take to the water to cross a fjord (courtesy of the local rescue service!).

-Accommodation: having walked the first 5 days, we’ll arrive at remote, beautiful and powerful valley that’s home to just one remaining sheep farmer, Betty, and her family.
-We’ll base ourselves out of some recently renovated accommodation for the next 4-6 days and guarantee you’ll fall in love with this place!
+Having walked the first 5 days, we’ll arrive at remote and beautiful valley that is home to just one remaining sheep farmer, Betty, and her family.
+We’ll base ourselves out of some recently renovated accommodation for the next 4-6 days and you might just fall in love with this place!

-Whilst here we’ll take part in a traditional réttir – the annual sheep round-up from the mountains.
+Whilst here we’ll take part in a traditional réttir which is the annual sheep round-up from the mountains.
 This is a high adrenalin and rewarding way to experience the landscape and traditional Icelandic culture; your efforts will be hugely appreciated and you’ll be fed well!
-Following the réttir, the accommodation will allow us to shift attention inwards.
-We’ll appreciate and explore our connection to the landscape through solo time and foraging.
+Following the réttir we´ll take some time to fully appreciate and explore our connection to the landscape through solo time and foraging.

-Solo time: time spent alone on the land has long been recognised a powerful way to get in touch with the deeper aspects of self.
-As trained wilderness leaders, we will create a space and run activities that will help you experience connection to the earth and sea; allow you relax and be present, connect back to your natural rhythms, and find inspiration and insight.
+Time spent alone on the land has long been recognised a powerful way to get in touch with the deeper aspects of self.
+As trained wilderness leaders, we will create a space and run activities that will help you experience connection to the earth and sea, relax and be present, reconnect with your natural rhythms, and find inspiration and insight.
 You don’t need prior experience for this; the activities we offer are gentle invitations to explore and can be taken at your own pace.

 Day 1: Guests should arrive in Ísafjörður by the evening of September 11th.
-You will be met at the airport / your arrival point, be transferred to a guesthouse in Ísafjörður to stay and share a welcome evening meal.
+You will be met at the airport / your arrival point, be transferred to a guesthouse in Ísafjörður to stay and share an evening welcome meal.

-Day 2: The trail begins with ashort transfer to the trailhead, near Bolungarvik; from there, we’ll walk up a big green valley that turns into a series of rocky plateaus near the top, and then descend into Selardalur (seal valley) to find our campsite for the night.
+Day 2: The adventure begins with a short transfer to the trailhead, near Bolungarvik; from there, we’ll walk up a lush green valley that turns into a series of rocky plateaus near the top, and then descend into Selardalur (seal valley) to find our campsite for the night.
 The route will test your strength and help you to settle into your stride without completely exhausting you!

-Day 4: The walking becomes a little more challenging though still manageable for people with a decent degree of fitness.
-We’ll climb to about 600 metres, follow a line of cairns across the flat mountain top before dropping down to camp above Flateyri.
+Day 4: Walking becomes a little more challenging though still manageable for people with a decent degree of fitness.
+We’ll climb to about 600 meters and follow a line of cairns across the flat mountain top before coming down to camp above Flateyri.

 Days 8, 9 & 10: During these 3 days, there will be opportunities to turn our attention inwards, reflecting and enjoying what the land has to offer us.
-This will be a carefully and non-intrusively guided process and will contain opportunities to practice foraging, storytelling and just some good old time out, away from modern distractions.
+This will be a carefully and non-intrusively guided process and will contain opportunities to practice foraging, storytelling and downtime, away from modern distractions.
 There will also be an opportunity to take part in a 12-24 solo experience to explore any intentions and/or questions that might arise through your time out on the land.

-Days 11, 12: The trip finishes with 1 or 2 days walking and camping.
-Some flexibility to adapt to conditions.
+Days 11, 12: The trip finishes with 1 or 2 days walking and camping, the flexibility allowing for changes in weather conditions.
 We will finish back in Ísafjörður by the evening of September 22nd, ready for onward travel plans the following day.

 Day 13: Morning transfers to local airport / departure point.